Ongoing Colorado Art Walks

 The rest of the state’s first Friday events will keep you free to check out Breck’s gallery walk, which takes place on second Saturdays.
 One of Colorado’s most popular ski towns is also growing in reputation as a stellar art town, as well.
 Check it out on its way up!

 Crested Butte's summer artwalks fall on the last Thursday of the month from June to September.
-An additional walk will be held in conjunction with the Crested Butte Arts Festival (July 31–Aug.
-2, 2015), a weekend-long event featuring work from artists all over the country, installations on six brides in town, a guided tour and musicians playing in the streets.
+An additional walk will be held in conjunction with the Crested Butte Arts Festival (July–Aug.
+TBD, 2016), a weekend-long event featuring work from artists all over the country, installations on six brides in town, a guided tour and musicians playing in the streets.

 Other Colorado Art Walks

-Longmont, another Front Range city whose art cred is rising, hosts three art walks through out the year (May 16, July 18 and Sept.
+Longmont, another Front Range city whose art cred is rising, hosts three art walks through out the year (Sept.
 19, 2015) in their historic downtown, accompanied by music, theater, dance and activities for kids.

 La Veta Art Events

-Organized by the Spanish Peaks Art Council, the south-central Colorado town of La Veta hosts Art in the Park in late June (July 5, 2015) as well as a late-summer studio and gallery tour (Aug.
-TBD, 2015).
+Organized by the Spanish Peaks Art Council, the south-central Colorado town of La Veta hosts Art in the Park in early July (July TBD, 2016) as well as a late summer plein-air painting show (Aug.
+16–Sept.
+12, 2015).

 Photos: Matt Inden/Miles; courtesy of Denver's RiNo Art District; courtesy of Navajo Street Art District; Denise Chambers/Miles.